-Aidan’s particular birding interests include world birding (but this will be his first time in the Middle East!) as well as birding by ear and photography.
+Aidan’s particular birding interests include world birding as well as birding by ear and photography.
 He is also one of the editors of the American Birding Association’s young birder blog, The Eyrie, and writes his own personal birding blog, The Birding Place.

-It is a great honour for Aidan to be able to participate in Champions of the Flyway for a second year.
-He is particularly excited to be raising money for vulture conservation, as he fell in love with Old World vultures at first sight during his travels in the Caucasus Mountains of Georgia.
+It is a great honour for Aidan to be able to participate in Champions for a third year.
+He is particularly looking forward to raising funds for conservation in Central Asia as Kazakhstan is where he saw his first Steppe Eagle!

 Gautam (19) is a birder and aspiring field ornithologist studying Forestry, Fisheries and Wildlife Science at The Ohio State University.
 Born and raised just outside of Cleveland, Ohio, his parents fostered a deep connection with the outdoors from an early age, which led to a strong interest in birds and the natural world.
 Since he started seriously birding after joining the Ohio Young Birders Club at age 12, he has developed a strong interest in not only birds, but also mammals, reptiles, and other wildlife.
 His primary interests include watching migrating waterbirds on Lake Erie in the late fall and winter, as well as searching local parks and preserves for migrant warblers and resident breeders in the spring and summer.